ashooner/exsl_function_manager/README.markdown

 Be sure to define all function names (or alternatively handles if set) as well as the namespace used for them in your extension documentation.

 #### Accepting DOMElements with Type Hinting
 If your extension needs to parse XML sent from the XSL transformation, EFM will automatically convert an XSL variable to a node-set.
 To trigger this, just type hint your php function variable as an array.
-The node-set will arrive in your php function as a DomElement object wrapped in an array.
+The node-set will arrive in your php function as a DomDocument object wrapped in an array.
+To return an XML node, be sure to return a DOmElement rather than a full DOmDocument.

 ### In a Symphony Page
 With EXSL Function Manager activated, include the registered functions using the efm stream just as you would an xsl document, in the top level of your XSL:

-`<xsl:include href='efm://functions />`
+`<xsl:include href='efm://functions' />`

 XSL authors will need to declare the namespace of every function managed by EFM that they want to call in their XSL document.
 The prefix they choose is up to them.